Find out how to tell us about a disability, so you can get the support you need.

 We may also share your details with some external organisations, such as the NHS or support agencies.

-We cannot recommend reasonable adjustments if you do not provide consent or evidence.
+We cannot recommend reasonable adjustments if you do not provide consent or supporting information.

-Once you have everything you need, you fill in our disability registration form to submit your information.
+Once you have everything you need, use the form below to submit your information.

 This should take about ten minutes.